 Testing to determine if New Orleans' drinking water complies with State and Federal drinking water quality standards is performed by the Louisiana Department of Health and Hospitals, the Sewerage and Water Board Water Quality Laboratory, and DHH certified contract laboratories.
-Where a contaminant was detected in compliance monitoring, we have reported it in the table on pages 4-5.
+Where a contaminant was detected in compliance monitoring, we have reported it in the table on the back of this page.